-Our logo represents the philosophy and mission of Mark D. Mensack, LLC.
-In medieval times knighthood was associated with the ideals of chivalry and honor.
+Our logo represents the philosophy and mission of Prudent Champion, Inc. In medieval times knighthood was associated with the ideals of chivalry and honor.
 From this era we also get the original definition of “champion;” a champion was one who fought on behalf of another to protect their honor or rights.
 Today a champion might also be defined as an advocate.

 “Prudent” comes from the Latin “prudens” meaning foresight.
 Today it can mean cautious, wary, reasonable or of sound judgment.
 Prudence also describes the primary duty of all fiduciaries according to the Uniform Prudent Investor Act (UPIA) and the Employee Retirement Income Security Act (ERISA.)